 - “How to Purchase and Apply Any Uphill Athlete Training Plan Using TrainingPeaks”

 A quick Google search will show you how to sync your Garmin, Suunto, Polar, Wahoo Fitness, and/or any other brand’s accounts to TrainingPeaks to automatically upload your workout data to that platform.

 No plan is going to work if you don’t follow it.
 Strive for consistency.
 If you miss more than two workouts in a week, it is advisable to repeat that week.
 Pay attention to your fatigue.
 Life has a way of throwing you curves.
 Stress from life will wear you down, and piling training stress on top of life stress is not going to serve you well.
 Just because the plan calls for something does not mean you will benefit from it.
 Prioritize rest and recovery so that your body can absorb the training.

-Setting Your Intensity Zones in TrainingPeaks
+Setting Your Intensity Zones in Training Peaks

-When TrainingPeaks uses the term threshold, they are referring to your anaerobic or lactate threshold.
-We use both your aerobic threshold (AeT) and your anaerobic threshold (AnT) to define your heart rate zones.
-This is important because the hrTSS (heart rate Training Stress Score) for each workout is calculated based upon the time spent above and below your personal AnT.
+When TrainingPeaks uses the term “threshold,” they are referring to your Anaerobic Threshold.
+We use both your Aerobic Threshold (AeT) and your Anaerobic Threshold (AnT) to define your heart rate zones, and consequently differentiate between them with these abbreviations.
+This is important because the hrTSS for each workout is calculated based upon the time spent above and below your personal AnT.

 The following zone information is needed only for plans that contain aerobic training.
 The strength-based plans like Steve’s Ice and Mixed or Josh’s rock climbing plans do not rely upon hrTSS.

-Step 3: Click Save and Close and your zones will be set.
+Click “Save & Close” and your zones will be set.